 caprese salad helps balance blood sugar

-If you’re a long-time reader, you know that blood sugar balance is a Wellness with Edie pillar.
-Keeping blood sugar stable is key for energy, sleep, hormone health, longevity, body composition goals, and more.
-I track my blood sugar (you can, too!), and this caprese salad with avocado keeps my blood glucose levels stable.
+If you’re a long-time reader, you know balancing blood sugar isn’t new news.
+Keeping blood sugar stable is key for energy, sleep, hormone health, longevity, body composition goals, and so much more.
+I track my blood sugar—you can, too!—and this caprese salad with avocado keeps my blood glucose levels stable.
 Thanks to the dish’s healthy fats (avocado, cheese, and olive oil), protein (cheese), and low-glycemic veggies (tomatoes), it’s a blood sugar slam dunk.

 Ingredients for this caprese salad with avocado

-It doesn’t get more delish (or simple) than this gluten-free caprese salad with avocado.
+It doesn’t get easier than this gluten-free caprese salad with avocado.
 Below are the ingredients you’ll need.

 Also known as mozzarella balls, mozzarella pearls are pieces of fresh mozzarella cheese.
-I love the BelGioioso mozzarella pearls best!
+I love BelGioioso mozzarella pearls!
 They’re made with fresh, local milk and have a delicate taste.
 These mini-sized mozzarella balls can also be enjoyed as the ultimate grab-and-go snack.

 This aromatic herb brings the ultimate hint of sweetness to any savory dish—especially a caprese salad.
 For this recipe, be sure to use fresh, sweet basil.
 Using another variety (like Thai basil) will change the flavor profile.